 (continuation)

 This project will continue work on the Calvin Electronic Medical Record project, developed for the Nursing department for use with their students in nursing simulations.
-This is a web development project that utilizes HTML, CSS, Angular, and Typescript.
-The project may take a slightly different trajectory this year because the project will become a product, sold to other universities.
-I don’t know exactly what the goals of the coming year will be, but one idea is to develop an extensive library of end-to-end tests of the product.
+This is a web development project that utilizes HTML, CSS, Angular, and Typescript, as well as a significant testing infrastructure.

 Team members should have taken or be taking CS336 or have significant experience with web development.